elinakly/minishell42/parse/researchdump.md

 Would give the following actions linkedlist:\
 Action[type=REDIR_INPUT] -> Action[type=EXEC_COMMAND] -> Action[type=PIPE] -> Action[type=EXEC_COMMAND] -> Action[type=REDIR_OUTPUT]

-No idea if that makes any logical sense and unsure how to pass results of each action around, but it's something
+~~No idea if that makes any logical sense and unsure how to pass results of each action around, but it's something.~~ After having talked to other people this way of action types doesn't really make sense, a pipe doesn't need its own action, but rather an EXEC_COMMAND action needs to have pipe/redir flags etc probably!